NIKOS ECONOMOPOULOS

 WORKSHOP DESCRIPTION

-The aim of this 9-day street photography workshop is to guide participants through technical, theoretical, and aesthetic issues toward developing their unique photographic style under the guidance of world-renowned Magnum photographer Nikos Economopoulos.
+The aim of this workshop is to guide participants through technical, theoretical, and aesthetic issues toward developing their unique photographic style under the guidance of world-renowned Magnum photographer Nikos Economopoulos.

-Nikos will do a review of the portfolio of each participant on the first-day meeting, as a way of introduction.
-This way, and also by discussing with you, he can have a better understanding of your interests and plan the workshop accordingly, so that you can have the maximum benefit.
-The focus is geared to whatever interests you, other than the city itself and the local lives of the people.
-The participants explore different areas in the city and photograph what interests them.
+Nikos will do a review of the portfolio of each participant on the first-day meeting, as a way of introduction and to have a better understanding of your interests.
+The focus of the week is geared to whatever interests you, other than the city itself and the local lives of the people.
+The participants will explore different areas in the city and photograph what interests them, as a group and also individually.

-The equipment that you would need is any digital camera, a laptop, and a USB flash.
+The equipment that you would need is any digital camera, a laptop, and a USB stick.
 Basic skills in camera technique

 is required for this workshop.
 If you'd like to take a look at the photos and comments of past participants in his workshop, you can check the Participants' Work page on Nikos' Website and you'll get the best idea possible, apart from participating, as to what the workshops can offer.